October 31, 2018 7 min read

 In this context, a study accomplished to evaluate the effectiveness of Collagen Peptides in relieving joint pain that results from activity-related or functional joint discomfort found that bioactive Collagen Peptides treatment over a longer period of time (more than 12 weeks) is effective in individuals putting their joints under stress (5).

 Part of the recovery process is also to ensure adequate sleep quality on a consistent basis.
-Sleep affects secretion of growth hormone GH that affects synthesis of skeletal muscle.
+Sleep affects the secretion of the growth hormone GH, which affects the synthesis of skeletal muscle.

-It’s documented that the amount of GH secretion was significantly associated with slow wave sleep that correlates with the onset of sleep (6).
+It’s documented that the amount of GH secretion was significantly associated with slow-wave sleep, which correlates with the onset of sleep (6).

-Collagen Peptides can be very helpful with this important aspect of recovery as they promote an improved quality of sleep.
-In fact, thanks to the high level of glycine content in Collagen Peptides that contributes to the effect of enhancing subjective sleep quality and sleep efficacy (sleep time/in-bed time), and shortening sleep onset (7).
+Collagen Peptides can be very helpful with this important aspect of recovery as they promote quality of sleep.
+In fact, thanks to the high level of glycine content in Collagen Peptides, it contributes to the effect of enhancing subjective sleep quality and sleep efficacy (sleep time/in-bed time) and shortening sleep onset (7).

 4. Hydration, hydration, & more hydration